Robert Catesby: Early stages

-Despite the ease with which Catesby seems to have inspired his fellow conspirators, that it was he and not Fawkes (today most often associated with 5 November) who devised what became known as the Gunpowder Plot, has largely been forgotten.
+Despite the ease with which Catesby seems to have inspired his fellow conspirators, the fact it was he and not Fawkes (today most often associated with 5 November) who devised what became known as the Gunpowder Plot has largely been forgotten.
 The precise date on which he set events in motion is unknown, but he first likely had the idea early in 1604.
 Sometime around June of the previous year he was visited by his friend Thomas Percy.
 A great-grandson of the 4th Earl of Northumberland, Percy was reported to have had a "wild youth" before he became a Catholic, and during Elizabeth's final years had been entrusted by the 9th Earl with a secret mission to James's court in Scotland, to plead with the king on behalf of England's Catholics.
 He now complained bitterly about what he considered to be James's treachery and threatened to kill him.
-Catesby replied, "No, no, Tom, thou shalt not venture to small purpose, but if thou wilt is a traitor thou shalt be to some great advantage."
+Catesby replied, "No, no, Tom, thou shalt not venture to small purpose, but if thou wilt be a traitor thou shalt be to some great advantage."
 Percy listened while Catesby added, "I am thinking of the surest way and I will soon let thee know what it is."
 During Allhallowtide on 31 October he sent for his cousin Thomas Wintour, who was at Huddington Court in Worcestershire with his brother Robert.
 Thomas was educated as a lawyer and had fought for England in the Low Countries, but in 1600 had converted to Catholicism.
-Following the Earl of Essex's failed rebellion, he had travelled to Spain to raise support for English Catholics, a mission which the authorities would later describe as comprising part of a 'Spanish Treason'.
-Although Thomas declined his invitation, Catesby again invited him in February the next year.
+After the Earl of Essex's failed rebellion, he had travelled to Spain to raise support for English Catholics, a mission which the authorities later said comprised part of a 'Spanish Treason'.
+Although Thomas declined his invitation, Catesby again invited him in February 1601.